unenlightened/first-express-controller-lab-abp-11-17/README.md

 ## Objectives

-1. Build an Express Controller.
+1. Build an Express controller.
-2. Render a View
+2. Define 3 actions for the controller.
+3. Render the appropriate views in each action.
+4. Mount the controller in the app.
+5. Draw routes for the app to the controller actions.

 ## Instructions